IanEdington/learn/java/coursework.md

 Super type is the opposite.
 You know that this object is at least an apple.
 It might even be less than an apple but we don't know that.
 This will let us pass apple types in but not less than an apple.

     List<? super Apple>

+##### Self Bounding
+It's possible to bound a generic with itself.
+I'm not sure why this is useful.

+#### Exceptions
+Catch clauses cannot catch an exception of a generic type, because the exact type of the exception must be known at compile time.
+This means that the error checking is very limited within generics.
+You can however, write a generic that takes an exception.
+This allows you to write code that varies based on the exception thrown.

+#### Legacy Code
+Pre java 5 syntax didn't have support for generics.
+Because of that extra care needs to be used when mixing code with generics with pre java 5 code.
+One way to do that is to use checkedCollections. checkedCollection( ), checkedList( ), checkedMap( ), checkedSet( ), checkedSortedMap( ), checkedSortedSet( ) If you didn't use these methods you wouldn't get an error until you take out the object and it throws a bad assignment error.
+With these methods you find out when you try to assign them to the collection.

 ### Exceptions
 An exceptional condition is a condition you don't have enough information to solve in the current scope.
 All you can do is jump to a wider scope and let them try to solve the condition.